 If, on the other hand, your payment processor does not offer these integrations, and you are looking for a new payment processor, you should make sure they do.
 These integrations can produce productivity, lower expenses, and give you more free time.

 What items do customers typically purchase together?
 What are your busiest days of the week?
 What are your hottest-selling items?
-Questions like this can be used to create a focused sales and marketing strategy.
+You can use questions like this to create a focused sales and marketing strategy.
 You can build off of trends or brainstorm ideas to fill in the gaps.

 For instance, store displays, emailed coupons, and product promotions are a few ways to respond to the data provided by your POS.
 And all of that is only possible if your new merchant services provider can integrate.